UNIREX: A Unified Learning Framework for Language Model Rationale Extraction: Experiments

 \subsection{Implementation Details}

-For the LM architecture of $\mathcal{F}_{\text{task}}$ and $\mathcal{F}_{\text{ext}}$, we use BigBird-Base \citep{zaheer2020big} in all our experiments, in order to handle input sequences with up to 4096 tokens.
+For the LM architecture of $\mathcal{F}_{\text{task}}$ and $\mathcal{F}_{\text{ext}}$, we use BigBird-Base \citep{zaheer2020big} in all of our experiments, in order to handle input sequences of up to 4096 tokens.
 For all AA-based methods besides vanilla AA, we use the IG \citep{sundararajan2017axiomatic} AA, which has been commonly adopted in the explainability literature \citep{pruthi2020evaluating, sanyal2021discretized, ismail2021improving}.
-By default, IG requires 50 steps (\ie backward passes) per instance \citep{kokhlikyan2020captum}, which is prohibitive when regularizing the LM via IG, so we use 3 steps in both training and evaluation.
+By default, IG involves 50 steps (\ie backward passes) per instance \citep{kokhlikyan2020captum}.
+However, 50-step IG is prohibitive when regularizing the LM via IG, so we instead use 3-step IG in both training and evaluation.
+We empirically justify our usage of 3-step IG in \textsection \ref{sec:appendix:compute}.

 For all experiments, we use a learning rate of $2\mathrm{e}{-5}$ and effective batch size of 32.
 We train for a maximum of 10 epochs, with early stopping patience of 5 epochs.
-We only tune faithfulness loss weights, sweeping $\alpha_c = [0.5, 0.7, 1.0]$ and $\alpha_s = [0.5, 0.7, 1.0]$.
-For plausibility loss weight, we use $\alpha_p = 0.5$.
+For the gold rationale efficiency experiments (\textsection \ref{sec:experiments:gold_eff}, \textsection \ref{sec:appendix:gold_eff}), we use a batching factor $\beta$ (\textsection \ref{sec:appendix:gold}) of 2.
+We only tune faithfulness and plausibility loss weights, sweeping $\alpha_c = [0.5, 0.7, 1.0]$, $\alpha_s = [0.5, 0.7, 1.0]$, and $\alpha_p = [0.5, 0.7, 1.0]$.
+We find that $\alpha_c = 0.5$ and $\alpha_s = 0.5$ typically yield the best performance.
+For each method variant, we tuned hyperparameters w.r.t. dev CNRG, computed across all hyperparameter configurations for the variant.
+All of our experiments are implemented using PyTorch \citep{paszke2019pytorch}, Lightning \citep{Falcon_PyTorch_Lightning_2019}, and Hugging Face Transformers \citep{wolf2019huggingface}.